wsw621012/EffectiveJava3/README.md

 # EffectiveJava3
 some example about effective java 3rd edition

-item1: Consider static factory methods instead of constructors.
+item 1: Consider static factory methods instead of constructors.

-item2: Consider a builder when faced with many constructor parameters.
+item 2: Consider a builder when faced with many constructor parameters.

-item3: Enforce the singleton property with a private constructor or an enum type.
+item 3: Enforce the singleton property with a private constructor or an enum type.

+item 4: Enforce noninstantiability with a private constructor.

+item 5: Prefer dependency injection to hardwiring resources.